 When you cut carbs drastically -- as one does on a keto diet -- you can put your body in a state of ketosis.
-In this state, your liver is forced to convert fat into fatty acids and ketones — compounds the body can use to produce your body’s preferred source of energy, which is called ATP.
+In this state, your liver is forced to convert fat into fatty acids and ketones — compounds your body can use to produce your body’s preferred source of energy, which is called ATP.

 Through ketosis, your body becomes what many refer to as “fat adapted,” meaning your body adjusts to what you’re giving it and uses fat for energy.

 In a world of quick fixes and promises, this usually is not a quick process.
 Research suggests that it usually takes several weeks to occur.

 Does Keto Burn More Fat?

 When you’re on the ketogenic diet, your body is not burning more body fat.

-When you eat more fat -- and your body is running on fat -- your body is going to burn more fat.
-After all, something needs to fuel your body in the absence of carbs.
-The increase of fat in your body causes an increase in “fat oxidation” or the amount of fat you burn.
+When you eat more fat -- and your body is running on fat -- your body is going to burn more fat (known as fat oxidation).
 Some people interpret this as an increase in fat loss, but, burning fat as fuel is not the same as burning the body fat stored in your body.

 Calories still matter, and while they aren't the only thing that matter for fat loss, you still have to maintain a caloric deficit to lose fat.

 For starters, when you cut carbs, you are likely to see some immediate changes to your weight.
 A lot of this is due to a shift in water weight.

 But, if you want to lose fat and hold onto your muscle, research suggests that the ketogenic diet might not be ideal (it can work, but it might be more difficult).
 That’s because you likely need more calories coming from protein than the diet allows.